romaricdrigon/OrchestraBundle/README.md

 An Orchestra Repository is a Symfony2 service, so you can inject it dependencies.

 Orchestra can automatically resolve and inject to your service the corresponding Doctrine repository.
+They will also receive a copy of Orchestra `ObjectManager`.
 To benefit from this, just implement `RomaricDrigon\OrchestraBundle\Domain\Doctrine\DoctrineAwareInterface`.

 For simplicity, you can extends the provided `BaseRepository` class.